fdeblasio/pokeemerald-expansion/notes.md

     - Try to standardize Iron/Poison/Aqua Tail

 ### Field Moves
-- Try to remove Waterfall prompt.
-Just have it work like going down
 - Edit moves that work in field
     - Might be tricky with new changes
     - Maybe edit so instead of "if has move" to "if can learn move"